joneavila/coarticulation/README.md

 ## Experiment 2: Coarticulation across all utterances (groups)

 I extracted all child utterances for both ASD and NT groups.
-For each group, I computed the coarticulation measure of all utterances, then plotted the measures in a histogram, normalizing bin counts.
+For each group, I computed the coarticulation measure across all utterances, then plotted the measures in a histogram, normalizing bin counts.
+I assumed that using all of the available speech, beyond just word boundaries, would reveal a broader distinction between the two groups.

 ![histogram_dialog](/images/histogram_dialog.png)

 Bin counts are mostly overlapping, however there are some differences.
-The NT group tends to have more average coarticulation (red bars in middle), while the ASD group tends to have less coarticulation (blue bars on left).
+The ASD group tends to have more cases of stable articulatory configuration, reflecting possibly phoneme lengthening and/or lack of coarticulation.
 These differences are not significant enough to differentiate the groups with the measure alone.
 To confirm, I tested a linear regression model.
 I labeled NT frames as class 0 and ASD frames as class 1.
 Most if not all predictions were approximately 0.5.
 Testing different thresholds to assign each prediction to a class, the best MSE was 0.25 which is no better than random.

 ## Experiment 3: Coarticulation across all utterances, (pairs)